Dieterbe/dieterblog/hugotest/content/post/thank_you_google.md

 date = "2011-03-28T22:54:01-04:00"
 tags = []
 +++
+<p>Google, you get a lot of bad words over you lately.
+"Evil", "big brother", "dangerous", ....

 <br/>But I just wanted to say: <b>thank you</b>.

 <br/>You provide us some nice services.
 Google search, Gmail, analytics, google maps, ...